sdiehl/wiwinwlh/tutorial.md

 rewrite   :: Uniplate on => (on -> Maybe on) -> on -> on
 ```

-The ``descend`` function will apply a function to each immediate descendent of
+The ``descend`` function will apply a function to each immediate descendant of
 an expression and then combines them up into the parent expression.

 The ``transform`` function will perform a single pass bottom-up transformation